 Now here is where you need to decide how wide you would like your chair.
-I guess you should base the size on the hiney that will be siting in it.
-With the pallet that I had I was able to just cut the boards right down the middle (20″).
+I guess you should base the size on the hiney that will be sitting in it.
+With the pallet that I had, I was able to just cut the boards right down the middle (20″).
 Butt the size is up to you 🙂

 Now what you want to do is take one of the boards and mark where you want to put the laces.

 I put my laces 1/2″ in from the edge of the board and put them 2″ apart.

 Depending on how you would like yours to look you can make the laces further apart or closer together.
 As long as they are in far enough from the edge so that the board does not break once it weights it.
 Keep in mind also that if the laces are spaced further apart, the boards will tend to pull away from each other more, making a gap where things might get pinched (fingers, “cheeks”, etc.)

 Now that you have your holes marked you can start drilling.
 I used a drill press but a regular drill will work just fine.
 I started by drilling all the holes in my first board and then I used that board as a jig to do the rest.

 You will want a drill bit that is a little bigger than your paracord so that the cord fits easily through the holes.

 Now comes the fun part.
 Start by placing two of your boards next to one another.
 Now lace the paracord through them just as you would a pair of shoes.
 Once you reach the end cut the paracord, making sure you leave enough slack to tie a strong knot at the end.
 Now you can pull the paracord out and use it to measure the rest of the pieces you will need.
 When you cut the rest make sure you leave a little room for error.
 It’s better to have too much then to have too little and have to start over.